Joins and pivots

 Converting into long or wide formats - pivot functions

-• The wide format is generally untidy but found in the majority of datasets.
+• The wide format is generally untidy but found in the majority of datasets and generally more readable.

-• The wide format makes computation on columns sometimes easier.
+• The long format makes computation on columns sometimes easier.

 • The functions are called pivot_longer() and pivot_wider().